French election exit estimates: Macron defeats Le Pen

 Macron's party said the hackers had mixed fake documents with authentic ones "to create confusion and misinformation."
 It is not clear who was behind the attack.

-Whoever wins will look forward to elections to the national assembly in June.
+With the presidential election almost wrapped, attention will soon turn to the parliamentary contest.

 Macron, whose party En Marche! is less than a year old, is starting from scratch.
 If he does not persuade enough voters to back his candidates, he will have to strike deals with other parties in order to push through his legislative agenda.

-Le Pen's Front National has only two members out of 577 in the national assembly.

-Macron, a former investment banker, who also served as economy minister under President Francois Hollande, had struggled to connect with voters in the rural and de-industrialized areas of the country.